The datapine Blog

 If you have a low turnover, that might point out difficulties in turning your stock into actual revenue – you then need to investigate where the bottleneck(s) is(are), at any moment in your supply chain process.

-3. Out of stock rate inventory KPI
+3. Out-of-stock rate inventory KPI

 Meeting customers' demands is critical in successfully managing your company's inventory, especially in the FMCG industry.
 Events that cause inventory to be exhausted should be avoided at all costs, although it can happen that some products are not available due to numerous reasons.
 In this case, the point is to monitor this rate and identify when and what is missing.